"I won't tell you where the place is, the dark mesh of the woods

 The nature of plant knowledge is similar to that of other magical lore.
 Those new to the Craft, tasting the liberation and vitality they are feeling in enduring ways for the first time in their lives, want to share everything so that others can be free too.
 They assume the magic they have found is so pure and so powerful that it will transform the hearts of those who engage it, leaving no need to fear for its abuse.

 That was what I believed when I began writing and teaching about Ghost Pipe.
 Connecting with plants made you a better person, so all knowledge should be out there, free for the reading and finding.
-(At that very time I was stalling from beginning to pursue training in the Feri tradition because I was struggling with the vow to hold certain knowledge and practices close and not speak of them publicly.)

 The years that followed gave me a more nuanced understanding.